[Updated on 2018-06-14 to fix typos, add links, clarify some points]

 - work/live with a family that speaks other language (I know a fluent Cantonese speaker from Caribbeans who learnt this extremely difficult language while living with a Hong Kong family that stayed there for 7 years)

-- be born in a less-privileged society; you will work your arse off, because that’s the only way you can climb!
+- be born in a less-privileged society; this may sound counter-intuitive but these guys really work their butt off, because that’s the only way they can climb!

 If you have a chance to live in a place where they speak the language everyday, that’s a better chance for a success.
 Still, if you go there and surround yourself by people who speak your own language these extra percents will go away.